 Kevin joined Watsi on February 24th, 2015.
 Six years ago, Kevin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Kevin's most recent donation traveled 8,600 miles to support Paw, a loving grandmother from Thailand, to fund fracture treatment so she can return to her family.
+Kevin's most recent donation traveled 8,700 miles to support Elia, a three-year-old boy from Tanzania, to fund clubfoot repair surgery.

 Kevin has funded healthcare for 82 patients in 13 countries.